murray-coueslant/CMPT432/README.md

 ## The Illumi Compiler
 The Illumi compiler is written in C# and uses the ASP.NET framework.

+The current version of Illumi is command line only.
+To use it, see the instructions `Building and Running Illumi`.
+For the future web based version of Illumi, see `Building and Running Illumi for the Web`.

 ## Building and Running Illumi

+Illumi is a .NET console application.
+It is cross platform, and so can be run on Windows, Linux, and macOS.

+To use Illumi, you must have the .NET core SDK installed.
+[This guide](https://dotnet.microsoft.com/learn/aspnet/hello-world-tutorial/intro) contains instructions for installing the .NET core.

+Once you have installed .NET, follow these instructions to run Illumi on your code.

+- Clone this repository
+- Navigate to the `Illumi_CLI` folder
+- Once inside `Illumi_CLI`, issue `dotnet run --file-path <path to your file>` to invoke Illumi on your code

+That's it!
+Easy as pie.
+Illumi has many more options though, to see them just issue `dotnet run -- -h` in the same place to see what else you can do with Illumi.

+## Building and Running Illumi for the Web

 The project is created in ASP.NET, and is interacted with through a web based front end.